swordmaster003/Outline-Shaders/README.md

 # Outline-Shaders
-These shaders are vertex and fragment shaders.They has been tested on mobile device and can be used in your project directly.
+These outline shaders are vertex and fragment shaders.They has been tested on mobile device and can be used in your project directly.